 Return travel from France to Germany is: Partially open.

 Entry into Germany is allowed for: Entry is partially open for citizens and permanent residents of France

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-When departing from Berlin, you have various train station options to start your journey from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
-When arriving in Paris, you can end your route in train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+There are a few train stations in Berlin to start your journey from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+In Paris you have a few train station options to choose from for your arrival including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

-The most popular departure train station with passengers for this route, called Berlin Hbf, is located 0 mile (s) / 0 km from the city centre of Berlin.
+The most popular departure train station with passengers for this journey, called Berlin Hbf, is located 1 mile (s) / 2 km from the city centre of Berlin.